scrabbletank/farhome-rules/rulesdoc.md

 A grappled creature cannot move or sprint, adds 2 bad dice to Dexterity saving throws, and grants combat advantage to all creatures except the grappler.

 ##### Hex
 When making any roll, a hexed creature replaces a critical with a single success for every level of hex on the creature.
-For example, a creature with hex 2 will replace the first 2 crits they roll with a single success each.
+For example, a creature with hex 2 will replace the first 2 critical successes they roll with a single success each.

 ##### Incapacitated
 An incapacitated creature takes no actions and automatically fails Strength and Dexterity saving throws.
+While incapacitated they grant combat advantage to adjacent attackers, and attacks and maneuvers that deal physical damage deal an extra wound die per critical success against them.

 ##### Paralyzed
-A paralyzed creature automatically fails Dexterity saving throws.
+A paralyzed creature gains no benefit from their Dexterity saving throw proficiency.
 When taking an action they first roll a wound die.
 If the result is a wound they do not take the action and lose the AP spent.

 ##### Poison
 A poisoned creature adds a bad die to all attacks, saving throws, and ability checks, adding an additional bad die for every level of poison.
 Only the highest level poison takes effect.
 For example someone who has poison and poison 2 only adds 2 bad dice instead of 3.